-Set-Up: You'll need the Bakers Dozen Checklist found on the FUNdoing Resources Page (look in the Activity Tools section).
-Each small group of 6 to 13 players will need one suit of cards from a standard deck of playing cards (13 cards Ace through King).
+Set-Up: You'll need the Bakers Dozen Checklist (below) - one checklist for every four groups.
+(You, the facilitator, will be using the checklist.)
+Each small group of 2 to 8 participants will need one suit of cards (clubs, spades, hearts or diamonds), from a standard deck of playing cards (13 cards, Ace through King).

 Processing Possibilities: